 Demolition activities would create demolition debris and scrap metal that would be hauled to a permitted landfill or recycling facility.
-Although a specific landfill has not been identified, given that material would be disposed in a permitted landfill that has the capacity to receive waste materials, and the potential that scrap metal would be recycled, it is expected that disposal of demolition debris would have a negligible effect on the long-term ability to meet disposal needs of the region.
+Efforts would be made to divert any recyclable materials (e.g., concrete, steel, and asphalt) away from landfills and repurpose the material when possible.
+Although a specific landfill has not been identified, given that material would be disposed in a permitted landfill that has the capacity to receive waste materials, and the potential that scrap metal and other debris would be recycled, it is expected that disposal of demolition debris would have a negligible effect on the long-term ability to meet disposal needs of the region.